 Salted Caramel Revel Bars are a fun twist on a bar cookie I’ve been making for years.
 Traditionally a revel bar has a layer of chocolate sandwiched between to layers of oatmeal cookie like dough.
 If you haven’t made them, you may have had one at Starbucks.

 The salted caramel layer makes this version of Revel Bars a little gooier and richer and so delicious.
 It is also a perfect choice if you happen to have any non chocolate lovers residing at your house!
 It’s hard to imagine that but I know they do exist.
 I used my favorite caramel bits from Kraft to make these bars.
-I find them at my local grocery store but if you can’t they are available on Amazon.
+You can find them at your local grocery store or buy them from Amazon.
 I used my favorite coarse French salt for the salted part.
 Don’t use regular table salt.
 I’ve linked to my favorite salt below.

 Before cutting them, I popped them in the refrigerator for a bit to make them easier to cut.
 That way the caramel sets up a bit and isn’t quite as gooey.
 Not that I’m opposed to gooey!

 Here are a few of my other favorite bar cookies:

 My favorite kitchen items I used to make these SALTED CARAMEL REVEL BARS:

 PARCHMENT PAPER SHEETS – These precut sheets of parchment paper are a total time saver in the kitchen.

 COARSE SALT – I first found this salt on a trip to France and fell in love with it.
 Lucky for both of us you can also order it on Amazon.

 KRAFT CARAMEL BITS – these are the best and so much easier than unwrapping those little square caramels!

 - 2 1/2 cups all purpose flour